michellehotch/Apidologie2022/README.md

-R Code for statistics and figures from *Insert title here* for Entomological Ecology 2022.
+R Code for statistics and figures from *Insert title here* for Ecological Entomology 2022.